vasishtahd/-Image-Scrapper/README.md

 # Image Scrapper Tools
-Scripts to download collect all urls of images from web-page and download them.
+Tools to download collect all urls of images from Good Images and Twitter Hashtags and download them.

 ## Google Image Scraper